 - inform and deliver prevention and intervention activities to reduce the harm in populations, communities and settings most affected by access and exposure to gambling products

 - strengthen the funded services system to provide accessible, integrated, relevant and visible options for the delivery of effective treatment and support to people seeking help for gambling harm.

 Download Our annual plan 2023–24

 The Foundation’s strategic framework comprises three elements – goals, priorities and actions.

 The Foundation’s purpose is to prevent and reduce gambling harm for all Victorians.

-Learn more about our outcomes framework 2022 in our background document.
+Learn more about our outcomes framework 2022 in this background document.

 Working with First Nations Communities

 We support First Nations communities in developing local approaches to prevent and reduce harm from gambling that are culturally safe and meet the aspirations and needs of each community.

 This is a companion document to the Foundation's Innovate Reconciliation Action Plan, November 2021 - November 2023.